The interview process at Meta is challenging, especially for the engineering manager role where the bar is set high.

 Find more questions to practice with by reviewing our guides to people management interviews and Meta behavioral interviews.

-3.2 Technical Design and Architecture
+3.2 Technical design and architecture questions

 Example technical design questions for the engineering manager interview at Meta